riolly/create-t3-app/README.md

 ⚠️ **I personally encourage the second point.**

-:smiley: If you find it helpful, feel free to use. <br/>
+If you find it helpful, feel free to use. :smiley:<br/>
-🥰 If you have opinion that you think better, feel free to discuss.<br/>
+If you have opinion that you think better, feel free to discuss. 🥰 <br/>
-🤔 If you find bug, let's fix it.<br/>
+If you find bug, let's fix it. 🤔 <br/>
-🤓 _I'm not consider myself an expert.
-Just learn & share_.<br/>
+_I'm not consider myself an expert.
+Just learn & share_. 🤓 <br/>
 Hopefully one day I will make a CLI for this.
 How smooth that will be?</br>

 <br />